 Sam joined the University of Bath in 2021 to work on a project called ‘Accelerating Carbon Capability for an Equitable, Sustainable Society (ACCESS).
 Drawing on different theoretical and disciplinary traditions, this project seeks to understand what it will take for the diverse UK population to become more ‘carbon capable’.
 How can low carbon lifestyles be made fulfilling, desirable, affordable, and accessible to all?

-Dr Nicole Koenig-Lewis
+Prof Nicole Koenig-Lewis

 Dr Paul Bain

-Dr Bain is a Reader (Associate Professor) in Psychology at the University of Bath, with expertise in social and cross-cultural psychology.
+Dr Paul Bain is a Reader (Associate Professor) in Psychology at the University of Bath, with expertise in social and cross-cultural psychology.
 Paul is currently the University of Bath Pathway Lead for Sustainable Futures in the South West Doctoral Training Program (UK), and a Committee Member of the interdisciplinary GW4 Climate Alliance Programme (UK).

 Paul’s research includes how people understand climate change and sustainability within and across cultures, and how people believe the actions taken to address these issues will change society.
 His research has been published in interdisciplinary journals including Nature Climate Change and Nature Sustainability.